Florida Events for March and April 2023

 Web: DowntownDelrayBeach.com/SavorTheAvenue

 MORE GOOD EATS (AND DRINKS!)
 Food and beverage-centric events abound throughout SoFla in March.
-Many have more than food and drink, including live music, arts & crafts vendors, parades and activities for kids.
+Many have more than food and drink, including live music, arts & crafts vendors, parades, games and activities for kids.
 Here are some that whet our appetite and thirst:

 Where: Naples Botanical Garden

-MARCH MADNESS, ARTS & CRAFTS VERSION – The arts & craft show scene is still going strong in March.
-Here are some of them (some also include food and live music):
+MARCH MADNESS, ARTS & CRAFTS VERSION – The arts & crafts show scene is still going strong in March.
+Here’s the lineup (some may also include food and live music):

-- Coral Springs Festival of the Arts & Crafts, March 18-19, along North University Drive, Coral Springs; artfestival.com
+- Coral Springs Festival of the Arts & Crafts, March 15-16 at The Walk at University, Coral Springs; coralsprings.gov/Events-directory/Arts/Festival-of-the-Arts

 Where: Fort Lauderdale Beach